U2 (Nuremberg U-Bahn)

 The U2 is an underground line in Nuremberg, opened on 28 January 1984 and the last station along the line to open was Flughafen (Airport) in 1999.
 The line is about 13.1 km long and has 16 stations; the termini are Röthenbach and Flughafen.
-Since 2010 all trains in regular operations are run driverless.
-At 2388 m the stretch between Ziegelstein station and Flughafen station is the longest interval between two stations in the network and the only single track section on any subway line in Germany (both stations have two platform tracks, but the track between the two is single track without passing loops).
+Since 2010 all trains in regular operations have been run driverless.
+At 2388 m the stretch between Ziegelstein station and Flughafen station is the longest interval between two stations in the network and the only single track section on any subway line in Germany (both stations have two platform tracks, but the track between the two is a single track without passing loops).

 Overview

 In the following, the direction is from southwest to northwest in line with the direction in which the line was built.

 The route begins in the southwest of Nuremberg at Röthenbach station, at the western end of a three-track parking and turning system, and continues east along the Schweinauer Hauptstraße under the Main-Danube Canal and the :de:Südwesttangente highway (southwestern tangential road) to the station Hohe Marter.
 This station is the longest in the Nuremberg subway network with 268 m and replaces the two abandoned tram stops Friesenstraße and Schweinau, which were formerly located at the two present-day subway exits.